 Virginia Landmarks Register does it automatically qualify for a historical marker?

 Historic resources listed on the Virginia Landmarks Register or the National Register of Historic Places may qualify for a historical marker only if the level of significance is regional, state or national.
 That is, listing on either the state or national register does not automatically qualify a site or building for a marker.

-The following types of churches may qualify for state historical markers: (1) colonial churches, (2) emancipation / reconstruction-era churches, (3) churches that were the first of a denomination in a locality, and (4) churches that present significant architectural qualities.
-Most other churches would more appropriately be noted on a local marker.
+A house of worship may qualify for a state historical marker if it: (1) was founded in the colonial period, (2) was founded by African Americans in the Emancipation/Reconstruction era, (3) was the first of a denomination in a locality, or (4) presents significant architectural qualities.
+Most other houses of worship would more appropriately be noted on a local marker.

 Cemeteries should be listed on the state or national historic registers or be the final resting place of someone significant in state or national history.